 Tip: Soak seeds overnight in water before planting to ensure strong germination.

 Plant seeds 1/4 - 1/2 inch deep and 3-6 inches apart.
 Set out seedlings 8-12 inches apart.
-Indoors or out, thin newly germinated seedlings with cuticle scissors instead of pulling them out.
+Indoors or out, thin newly germinated seedlings with small scissors instead of pulling them out.
 Chard seed capsules often contain two or more seeds.
 If more than one germinates snip off all but the strongest sprout at the soil line.
 Gradually thin direct-sown seedlings to 8-12 inches apart.

 Harvest individual leaves from the outer area but be sure to leave the crown intact.